LeenZJ/Week7-Website/README.md

 # Steps
 - build a simple website using HTML & CSS
 - Create a GitHub repository called "Week7-Website"
-- Create a github project that has 2 branches
+- Create a GitHub project that has 2 branches
 - Uploaded my website files (index & learn files) in Leen branch
 - Create a pull request from Leen branch to main
 - prepared this report